Parable #39. Faithful & Unfaithful Sons:

 The firstborn son who initially said “no” to his father at the last went to work in the vineyard.

 The second son, who is the youngest, the Father asked him also to work in the vineyard and he responded immediately with, “I will, sir.”
-Yet this second younger son never followed through.
+Yet this second (youngest) son never followed through.
 Apparently he changed his mind.
-So he too ended up doing the opposite of what he originally said:
+So he too ended up doing the opposite of what he originally said.
+This means:

 The second born son who initially said “yes sir” to his father at the last did not go to work in the vineyard.